nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** June 4th is the day in 1957 that Dr. Martin Luther King, Jr. delivered his famous Power of Nonviolence speech at the University of California, Berkeley.
+**<b>📌 Daily Fact:</b>** June 5th is the day in 1849 that Denmark becomes a constitutional monarchy by the signing of a new constitution.

 ---